Slaedr/roc-dist-trace/README.md

 - Modifies TIDs of the timelines to separate events on different GPU streams and queues

 Currently tested with trace outputs from rocprof 5.4.3.

+Notes on chrome tracing:
+- It normalizes the time stamps in the JSON file being visualized by subtracting the minimum time stamp from all entries.